NIRALUser/DTIPlayground/README.md

-# DTI Toolkits
+# DTI Playground

-DTI Toolkits are python based NIRAL pipeline software including DTIPrep (dtiprep), DTIAtlasBuilder (dtiab), DTIFiberTract Analyzer (dtifa)
+DTI Playground are python based NIRAL pipeline software including DTIPrep (dtiprep), DTIAtlasBuilder (dtiab), DTIFiberAnalyzer (dtifa)

 ### DTIPrep Usage (dtiprep)

 DTIPrep is a tool that performs quality control over diffusion weighted images.
-Quality control is very essential preprocessing where the bad gradients with artifacts is to be excluded or corrected using various computational methods.
-The software and library provides a module based package in which users can make his own QC pipeline as well as new pipeline modules.
+Quality control is very essential preprocess in DTI research, in which the bad gradients with artifacts are to be excluded or corrected by using various computational methods.
+The software and library provides a module based package with which users can make his own QC pipeline as well as new pipeline modules.

 #### CLI Mode :

-1. **init** - Initialize configuration (default: $HOME/.niral-dti/dtiprep)
+1. **init** - Initialize configuration (default: `$HOME/.niral-dti/dtiprep`)

 **init** command generates the configuration directory and files with following command.
 One just needs to execute this command only once unless a different configuration is needed.
 ```